ASML: Architecting Earth's Most Complex Machines

 The Big Breakthrough

-The intensified research into EUV was spearheaded by a US consortium funded by the Department of Energy, driven by a desire to regain lost ground to Japanese competitors.
+The intensified research into EUV was spearheaded by a US consortium funded by the Department of Energy, driven by a desire to regain lost ground to Japanese competitors, says Tom Walsh in an interview with Business Breakdowns (2023).
 However, the US lacked a domestic lithography manufacturer capable of carrying the technology forward.
 Enter ASML, which was invited to join the consortium and take the lead in developing EUV technology.
 This opportunity was a crucial turning point for ASML.

 A few years later, in 2001, ASML made a transformative move by acquiring the American company Silicon Valley Group, also known as SVG.
 Despite aggressive lobbying against it – with influential people fearing that the US would lose its position in the lithography race – the policymakers in Washington greenlit the deal after months of back and forth.
 This was much thanks to Intel, who had a strong relationship with the US government.
 This acquisition wasn't just a simple expansion of ASML's business; it was a calculated and strategic decision that played a pivotal role in shaping the future of the semiconductor industry.